CharlesTheIX/nase_laska/README.md

 ### Multi-Platform Build Script

 For convenience, a bash script `build.sh` is provided to build the application for multiple platforms (macOS ARM64 and Windows x64) with all assets included.
-This script handles cross-compilation and packages the executables with templates, images, and audio files if present.
+This script handles cross-compilation and packages the executables with data, images, and audio files if present.

 To use the build script: